 Cybersecurity in M&A and divestments

-Cybersecurity has become a top priority for company leaders, boards of directors and review committees.
+Cybersecurity has become a top priority for company leaders, boards of directors and audit committees.
 Mergers, acquisitions and divestitures make the need for cybersecurity even more acute.

 When you’re buying

 M&A decision-makers must fully understand the potential risks a data breach would pose to critical business assets and functions, from intellectual property (IP) and operations to customer information and credit card data.
 Ignoring these cybersecurity risks in M&A can leave a buyer exposed to a range of risks, including diminished revenues, profits, market value, market share and brand reputation.

 We can help you understand exactly what you’re buying and how to price any potential risks appropriately.
 We can help you identify vulnerabilities that could be exploited by potential hackers, quantify cyber risks as they relate to the deal and manage the mitigation or remediation of cyber risks.

 The key to selling a business is maximizing value while protecting your remaining business.
 Our cyber transaction services can help you identify areas of likely value erosion of a divestment, prioritize and mitigate them before you engage buyers.
 We can identify and monitor potential vulnerabilities that could be exploited during a separation as well as maintain preparedness for data privacy and regulatory compliance.